ophionB/How-to-do-anything-/README.md

 - File Descriptors - 'man fd' explains where the descriptors are stored - https://www.bottomupcs.com/file_descriptors.xhtml
   - File Control - 'man fcntl' provides information about control over file descriptors.
 ### Architecture
+> A general purpose computer has four main components: the arithmetic logic unit (ALU), the control unit, the memory, and the input and output devices (collectively termed I/O).
+These parts are interconnected by buses, often made of groups of wires.
+Inside each of these parts are thousands to trillions of small electrical circuits which can be turned off or on by means of an electronic switch.
+Each circuit represents a bit
+ (binary digit) of information so that when the circuit is on it represents a "1", and when off it represents a "0" (in positive logic representation).
+The circuits are arranged in logic gates so that one or more of the circuits may control the state of one or more of the other circuits.

 - Program Counter / Instruction Pointer - https://en.wikipedia.org/wiki/Program_counter